Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 How do I discharge the high-voltage capacitor on my NN-SN966S if I need to access internal components?

 Do not attempt to discharge the capacitor yourself unless you are a trained technician.
 The process is dangerous and can result in serious electrical injury or death.
 If you need to access internal components beyond the door assembly on the NN-SN966S, contact a licensed appliance repair service.
-They have proper training and equipment to safely discharge the capacitor and access internal components.
+They have the proper training and equipment to safely discharge the capacitor and access internal components.

 Why does my NN-SN975S door not close evenly after reassembly?